Bitcoin-com/developer.bitcoin.com/src/data/docs/bitbox/rawtransactions.md

 Submits raw transaction (serialized, hex-encoded) to local node and network.
 Also see createrawtransaction and signrawtransaction calls.

+For bulk uploads, transactions must use different UTXOs.

 #### Arguments

-1.  hex `String` required: raw hex string
+- hex (required):
+  - `String`: hex encoded string of the transaction to be broadcast
+  - `Array` of strings: each element is a hex encoded string

 #### Result